 As the series progresses, Rinka meets Murasaki Edoyama (an esper with the ability of psychometry) and Ayumu Oozora (an esper with the power of precognition).
 They work together to take on a man known as The Professor and his daughter, Minami, who both possess esper powers, as well as the espers they have gathered together to fight for their cause.
 During the series, we learn that Kyotaro has a connection with the Professor and Minami, and that this connection causes issues for Kyotaro.

 After watching the first episode of Tokyo ESP, I thought that the animation was rather well-done.
-I also thought that there seemed to be an interesting idea being presented, the pacing felt a little on the sluggish side.
+I also thought that while there seemed to be an interesting idea being presented, the pacing felt a little on the sluggish side.
 I also found myself feeling rather confused, because the episode was done in such a way that it felt like it was being assumed that the audience already knew and understood what was taking place.

 With Episode Two, it became clear that the trick of starting at one point in the story and then backtracking to fill in the gaps to get back to where the story started was being utilized.
 After watching Episode Two, I did have a better impression of Tokyo ESP.
 But as the series continued, I found myself thinking that it probably would have made the series stronger if the second episode had been the first episode and had just gone in chronological order.
 By eliminating that first episode, the writers would have gained one episode that could have potentially allowed them to develop the characters or the story a little more.

-When the final episode concluded, it didn’t feel like the story had come to an end; in fact, it felt as if the stage was being set for a second season.
+When the final episode concluded, it didn’t feel like the story had come to an end.
+In fact, it felt as if the stage was being set for a second season.
 However, there was nothing at the end of the episode to announce that another season would be coming in the future.

 Now that I’ve finished Tokyo ESP, I found that I never was able to enjoy it as much as I’d hoped I would.
 The way the series started didn’t really help anything, since it left me so confused as to what was going on.
-When the actual story got going in Episode Two, the pacing of the story tended to feel slow, although not quite as slow as the first episode; but the pacing never really improved much after Episode Two.
+When the actual story got going in Episode Two, the pacing of the story tended to feel slow, although not quite as slow as the first episode.
+But the pacing never really improved much after Episode Two.
 I also found that I just couldn’t get into the characters, not even into the characters who had some clearly defined development, such as Rinka and Kyotaro.
 Looking back, I realize I had this underlying sense of detachment from the characters.

 In the end, Tokyo ESP had an interesting concept behind it, but the execution just wasn’t as strong as it could have been.
 At this point, if there’s ever another season of the series, I probably wouldn’t be in a rush to watch it.